 - Promoted Trail Life USA, a fast-growing faith based alternative to the Boy Scouts which has a troop in Josephine County.

-- Reported on the Greater Idaho project and its petition drive to get on the November 2021 ballot.
+- Reported on the Greater Idaho project and its petition drive to get on the ballot in Josephine County.

 Stepping On Toes

 Yes, the Eagle steps on toes.
 Maybe even a couple of yours as you review the list above.
 Yet consider the overall positive impact of the Eagle.
 Ask yourself, "What kind of community newspaper do you want in Josephine County?"